 Keywords: first time car insurance, first car/homeowner insurance, car insurance for new drivers

-Articles (like this one) are a great way to start.
-But keep this in mind above all else: the only content that ranks well is content that is actually, objectively useful to the searcher.
+Articles (like this one) are a great way to start improving SEO for insurance companies.
+But keep this in mind above all else: the only content that ranks well is content that is actually objectively useful to the searcher.